Continuous Glucose Monitors: Does Better Accuracy Mean Better Glycemic Control?

 What Dexcom did not do is perform an “effectiveness trial,” which is when test subjects would wear each of the two sensors and make real-time management decisions under real-world conditions.
 I explain this in much greater detail in my article on how to evaluate clinical trials.

-Since no trials have been done like this for the G7, I tried to do it on myself.
+Since no trials have tested the G7 this way, I did it on myself.
 As it happens, my T1D is under very tight control, where my time in range is 95%, with <2% below range (70 mg/dL) and <4% above range (180 mg/dL).

 NOTE: I do not aim for this level of tight control.
 I do not have “targets” in mind.
 I am not fanatical or obsessed about numbers.
-I merely follow the four basic habits of T1D management, which I describe in my article, Self-Identity and the Four Habits of Healthy T1Ds.
+I am not on a low-carb diet.
+I merely follow the four basic habits of T1D management, which I describe in my article, The Four Habits of Healthy T1Ds.
 Habit #1: Watch your CGM and get to know your patterns; Habit #2: Make small interventions with carbs or insulin “as needed.”

 You can read the article to see what habits #3 and #4 are.

 During March, 2023, I wore both the G6 and G7 at the same time, but would only observe data from one sensor’s app at a time to make real-time management decisions.
-The goal was to determine which data made it easier or better to make in-the-moment decisions.
-After a period of a few days, I switched to the other sensor’s app, and repeated this pattern several times.
+That’s right, I did NOT look at both apps and compare them in real-time.
+My goal was to determine which data made it easier or better to make in-the-moment decisions.
+After a period of a few days, I switched to the other sensor’s app.
+I repeated this back-and-forth between the two sensors several times.

 The graphic below is the topline dashboard from my month wearing both the G6 and G7:

-The first thing that pops out is that the G7 reported glucose values ~5% lower than the G6 (consistent with what others have reported online).
+The first thing that pops out is that the G7 reported glucose values ~5% lower than the G6, which is consistent with what others have reported online.
 Aside from that, the two sensors appear roughly equivalent: The G6 averaged 121 mg/dL, versus the G7’s 116, and the standard deviations (SD) were 33 vs. 34, respectively.

 But the real difference between the two sensors is shown by the time-in-range (TIR) stats on a day-by-day basis, as shown in the following graph:

-Now, let’s zoom into the two-hour window between 4-6pm, which is highly representative of the kind of volatility there is in G7 data versus the G6, and why it’s hard to make real-time decisions.
+Let’s zoom into the two-hour window between 4-6pm that I illustrated earlier.
+This kind of movement is highly representative of the kind of volatility seen in the G7 versus the G6, and why it’s hard to make real-time decisions.

 Remember, I couldn’t see the G6 data (the smoother blue graph), so at 5:30pm, and with only the G7 data in view, I saw the very rapid rise from 88 to 155 in a matter of 30 minutes.
 Granted, the data leading up to that was highly erratic, but these successive readings were not–they were decisively rising, and fast.
-Without any idea where these levels might top out, I knew I needed to start bolusing.
+Without any idea where these levels might top out, especially given the rapid rate of change, I thought I needed to start bolusing.

 As I always do, I began with small, incremental boluses, keeping a close eye on those glucose levels as they rise, waiting to see when they level off or begin to fall.
 The goal is to avoid taking too much, or too little.
 I’m aiming for the Goldilocks effect.